 This is a free event, but a donation of US$10 is suggested.
-Your generous donation will directly support the work of three organizations providing relief and fighting the COVID-19 pandemic: Philabundance, World Central Kitchen, and CEPI.
+Donations directly support the work of three organizations providing relief and fighting the COVID-19 pandemic: Philabundance, World Central Kitchen, and CEPI.

 Attendees will receive one (1) hour of continuing education credit for this event (LU|HSW).